-Despite many changes over the past 30+ years, the basic philosophy of the RBR system of well baby/child care has not changed.
+Despite many changes over the past 40+ years, the basic philosophy of the RBR system of well baby/child care has not changed.
 It functions as a structured form for charting, acts as an aide-mémoire, allows for efficient use of time, encourages a team approach, and is an ideal teaching tool for comprehensive, evidence-based well baby/child care from 0 to 5 years of age.
 It is a practical knowledge translation tool that enables clinical implementation of current research findings to make a positive impact on the healthcare of infants and young children and their health outcomes.

-Research on the use of, satisfaction with and criterion validity of the Rourke Baby Record occurred in 2005-2006 and was published as follows: (19)
+Research on the use of, satisfaction with and criterion validity of the Rourke Baby Record occurred in 2005-2006.
+(19)

 - Rourke JTB, Rourke LL.
 Well Baby Visits: Screening and Health Promotion.
 Canadian Family Physician 1985;31:997-1002.